vishalthakare31/demo2/README.md

-this is instruction sets of project
+this is instruction sets ofthe project